ArcticMicrobialEcology/Candidatus-Lamibacter-sapmiensis/README.md

                    --num-threads ${NUM_THREADS}
 ```

-Now we classify the MAGs using `GTDB-Tk`:
+To classify the MAGs, we will use `GTDB-Tk` and the GTDB r202.
+First, see [here](https://ecogenomics.github.io/GTDBTk/installing/index.html#gtdb-tk-reference-data) how to setup the reference data.
+Then let's run `GTDB-Tk`:

 ```bash
 gtdbtk classify_wf --genome_dir FASTA \